arazd/MicroscopyGAN/README.md

 Once training has started, a folder named *Microscopy_cGAN_results* will appear and training results will be saved there.

-b) **If you're running cGAN on dataset augmented by CIN-GAN** Run
+b) **If you're running cGAN on dataset augmented by CIN-GAN**

+Run
 ```bash
 python train_cGAN.py --cin_augment=True --alpha=0.3 --cin_generator_path=/CIN-GAN/generator.h5 --batch_size=100 --num_iters=3000 --num_gpu=2 --images_limit=50
 ```

 Make sure you put flag --cin_augment=True and indicate a correct path to CIN-GAN generator that you want to use for defects synthesis.
 Flag --alpha stands for percentage of generated data that you want to add to the real data.

+Once training has started, a folder named *Microscopy_cGAN_results_CIN_augm* will appear and training results will be saved there.